-The Department of Emergency Management (EM) at Arkansas Tech University offers a solid background in emergency management skills such as preparedness, mitigation, response, and recovery.
+The Department of Emergency Management (EM) at Arkansas Tech University offers a solid background in emergency management and homeland security skills such as preparedness, mitigation, response, recovery, prevention, protection, and strategic collaboration.
 There is a growing demand for professionals educated in emergency management for the private business sector, education, and various government agencies and organizations at all levels-local, state, regional, national, and international.

 This degree offers a specialized program both for existing career professionals in the discipline and for those seeking the diverse employment opportunities available in this evolving career field.
 The curriculum applies a multidisciplinary approach targeting the principles of emergency management along with state-of-the-art technologies.
 The EMHS Program Director acts as faculty advisor to each student admitted to the EMHS degree program.

 Students are eligible to apply for unconditional admission to the Master of Science degree program in Emergency Management and Homeland Security (EMHS) if they meet all of the following requirements.
 Additionally, all application credentials are examined by a faculty committee from the EM Department in determining admission status.

 Conditional admission may be possible when the grade point average is between 2.5 and 3.0.
 In addition, all application credentials are examined by a faculty committee from the EM Department to determine admission status.
 If a student was admitted conditionally based on grade point average, the condition will be met if upon completion of twelve (12) semester hours a cumulative grade point average of 3.00 or better is achieved.